nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Hybrid:** Pertaining to the hybrid nature of the composite, combining different material properties.

-### Expanded Definition and Usage\nNanohybrid composites represent a significant advancement in material technology, allowing for the tailored integration of functional nanoparticles within various matrices to achieve specific performance criteria.
+### Expanded Definition and Usage:
+Nanohybrid composites represent a significant advancement in material technology, allowing for the tailored integration of functional nanoparticles within various matrices to achieve specific performance criteria.
 In the automotive industry, nanohybrid composites reduce vehicle weight and improve fuel efficiency while enhancing safety through stronger structures.
 In the electronics sector, these composites provide the necessary lightweight and thermal management solutions critical for modern devices.
 Additionally, in biomedical engineering, they offer the potential for creating prosthetics and implants that are both durable and compatible with bodily tissues.